hackclubnmit/workshops/011-Sep-20-2020/README.md

 # Documentation for Webinar Part - I

-## You can either create your own new react app or clone already built app and do changes
+- You can either create your own new react app or clone already built app and do changes
+- For Both Option Instructions have been mentioned

 ### Installation of React App